Education Committee members at IPS 2016 in Warsaw

 - The Committee will emphasize international participation.

 - The Committee will collaborate with other IPS committees on relevant projects.

 - The Committee will initiate the collection of information about astronomy education, related other science education, and educational planetarium programs in different countries.
-The Committee will prepare and disseminate a set of guidelines to assist collectors of this information and initiate an online survey to gain information.
-The Committee will facilitate publication of this information in Planetarian and on this website.

 - The committee will encourage the dissemination of best practices in planetarium education.

 - The Committee will work in various ways to help substantiate the important role of planetarium use in astronomy education and other subject areas presented in the planetarium.

 - The Committee will encourage educational research in planetariums and suggest topics for planetarium research.
 The Committee recognizes that there is great diversity in planetarium facilities and audiences so that different research topics and methods are appropriate in different planetariums and their varied audiences.

 - The Committee will share and help disseminate results from both general education research and from specific planetarium research.

 - The Committee will maintain a living document that can be used by planetarium staff to justify to teachers and administrators that use of the planetarium is important and worthwhile.

 - The Committee will promote and participate in planetarium education sessions at IPS and other planetarium conferences.